 You’ve probably heard of “signing a DNR” — and that’s just one of the instructions you might leave in a living will.
-Designed to express your wishes for end-of-life medical care, this document can be as detailed as needed.
+Designed to express your wishes for end-of-life medical care, this document can be as detailed as needed, and you can update it as your circumstances change.

 What is a living will?